Visperi/OsrsHelper/README.md

 - Read message history
 - Add reactions (Bot will only react when subscribing or unsuscribing role Streams or tracking a player)

-# Todo
-- [x] Fix timestamps to work in any timezone  **Done.
-Timestamps are always in UTC now.**
-- [] Translate the code into english
-- [] Make the code work without downloading finnish version
-- [] Make the prefix customizable
-- [] More server specific settings

-Incomplete todos are so far cancelled for this project.
-However, they will be supported in the upcoming rewrite version.

 ## Licence
 MIT License